UsabilityEtc/SizeInputStream/README.md

 Size-Input-Stream
 =================

-An java.io.InputStream subclass that enables progress monitoring when the number of bytes to be read cannot be determined.
+A java.io.InputStream subclass that enables progress monitoring when the number of bytes to be read cannot be determined.

 About
 -----